-Spanish law does not provide for a so-called "universal security" over the entire debtor's assets.
-Nor does it generally admit the creation of a "floating" or "adjustable" lien or encumbrance (except for certain mortgages and pledges over cash-like instruments).
-Therefore, a security agreement is usually required in relation to each type of asset.
+Spanish law does not provide for a so-called "universal security" over the entire debtor's assets, nor does it generally admit the creation of a "floating" or "adjustable" lien or encumbrance (except for certain mortgages and pledges over cash-like instruments).
+Therefore, a specific security agreement is usually required in order to grant security over each type of asset.

-Typically, the security package in a project finance transaction in Spain comprises a pledge over the shares of the project company, one or more pledges over bank accounts and receivables arising from project agreements (EPCs, operation and maintenance agreements, hedging agreements, insurance policies, etc.) and, eventually, actual or contingent security over the project's physical assets (whether by means of a pledge or a mortgage, depending on the type of asset).
+Typically, the security package in a project finance transaction in Spain comprises a variety of security over assets, among which the most frequent are: a pledge over the shares of the project company; one or more pledges over bank accounts and receivables arising from project agreements (EPCs, operation and maintenance agreements; hedging agreements; insurance policies, etc.) and, eventually, actual or contingent security over the project's physical assets (whether by means of a pledge or a mortgage, depending on the type of asset).